 We are building resilience from an early age and work with children across the county through our Bounce Forward and Wellbeing Challenge programmes.
-With your support we aim to see similar programmes delivered to every child in Lancashire and embed the resilience model as integral part of a school life.
+With your support we aim to see similar programmes delivered to every child in Lancashire and embed the resilience model as an integral part of school life.

 Grounded in asset based approaches and coproduction, the Wellbeing Challenge works with young people to help them identify the health and wellbeing needs of their school and wider community and supplies them with the training, skills and support they need to build and deliver initiatives delivered by young people for young people.

 In the 2018-19 school year we’re piloting a Whole School Approach that aims to improve the wellbeing of the school community, encompassing pupils, teachers, non-teaching staff and parents/carers.

 With over 25 years of experience in delivering innovative services to support and improve mental wellbeing across Lancashire, our workplace offer ensures we have a product to suit your business and your budget.

 Whether you are looking for insight into the needs of your organisation, to train leaders, raise awareness or to embed wellbeing into your workplace, we have a product to support you as your wellbeing programme evolves.

 Perhaps you would like us to develop a product to meet your specific requirements?
 With a passionate and experienced team, we can support you to achieve positive change.
 Speak to us today to find out more.